Brilliantcrank/airbag-industries/content/longboard/inside-delta-s-command-center-the-week-the-coronavirus-devastated-the-airline-industry.md

 > On Friday, in an extraordinary letter to employees, chief executive Ed Bastian announced a 40 percent cut in capacity—the biggest in Delta's history, including after 9/11.
 "The speed of the demand falloff is unlike anything we've seen."

 Feels like airline mergers are on the horizon again.
-Business Insider on ["the fallout"](https://www.businessinsider.com/coronavirus-travel-ban-us-what-airlines-did-after-911-2020-3 "Business Insider article on the fallout of the coronavirus and 9/11 on the airline industry.") from 9/11 and the coronavirus.
+Here's Business Insider on ["the fallout"](https://www.businessinsider.com/coronavirus-travel-ban-us-what-airlines-did-after-911-2020-3 "Business Insider article on the fallout of the coronavirus and 9/11 on the airline industry.") from 9/11 and the coronavirus.